Become a Homeowner

 - Be willing to fulfill the requirements of Habitat homeownership by putting in the mandatory "sweat equity" hours in the building of their own house, taking homeowner- related classes, or working on Habitat-related projects.
 Each family is required to complete 250 hours of sweat equity per adult household member (18 or above).
 Children 14 through 18 are asked to complete 50 hours.
 The total required number of sweat equity hours will not exceed 500 hours per family.

-- Have the ability to save money for a small down payment and closing costs (approximately 5% of estimated cost of the home).
+- Have the ability to save money for a small down payment and closing costs.

 - Participate in programs to learn and practice home repair, maintenance, budgeting, and other life skills.